How much is the Hyper PRO Racer?

 Can I modify my Hyper PRO Racer?

-If you wish to build a 'one-off-special' using one or more of our kits, it is your responsibility to ensure that all the components used in your racing car including any Hyper PRO Racer components modified or not are capable of providing the operator with a structurally sound and safe racing car.
+It is your responsibility to ensure that all the components used in your racing car including any Hyper PRO Racer components modified or not are capable of providing the operator with a structurally sound and safe racing car.